NxPKG/khulnasoft-docs/content/api-shield/management-and-monitoring/developer-portal.md

 Only API schemas uploaded to Schema Validation 2.0 are available when selecting existing schemas
     {{</Aside>}}

-5. Select **Download project files** to save a local copy of the files that will be uploaded to Cloudflare Pages.
+5. Select **Download project files** to save a local copy of the files that will be uploaded to Khulnasoft Pages.
 Downloading the project files can be helpful if you wish to modify the project in any way and then upload the new version manually to Pages.
 6. Select **Create pages project** to begin project creation.
 A new Pages project will be automatically created and your API schema will be automatically uploaded to the project along with other supporting static content.
 7. Select **Deploy site**.